jillesvangurp/es-kotlin-client/README.md

 # Motivation

 I've been implementing my own http rest clients for various versions of Elasticsearch (e.g. [this one](https://github.com/Inbot/inbot-es-http-client), that I unfortunately never had the chance to continue working on) and have grown quite opinionated on the topic.
 Recently with v6, Elasticsearch released their own high level rest client.
 Unfortunately, it is still somewhat low level and actually merely exposes the Elasticsearch internal java api over http, which is why it pulls in most of the elasticsearch java depedendencies.
-The internal java API is very complex and feature rich but a bit overkill for the simple use cases.
+The internal java API is very complex and feature rich but a bit overkill for simple use cases.

-Instead of writing yet another client, I decided to try to use it as is instead wrap it with a convenient Kotlin API to add things that are needed.
+Instead of writing yet another client, I decided to try to use it as is and instead wrap it with a convenient Kotlin API to add things that are needed.
 Kotlin makes this easy with language features such as, extension functions, builtin DSL support, reified generics, sequences, etc.

 Key things I'm after in this project: